Keto diet foods — top three mistakes at the grocery store

 Limit packaged food

-Most of the packaged food products you find in grocery stores are ultra-processed.3 They also often contain added sugar and starch.
-For this reason, they should be minimized on a keto diet.
+Most of the packaged food products you find in grocery stores are ultra-processed.

 Fortunately, it’s easy to avoid highly processed food.
 Here’s how: